2022 MLB Trade Tracker: Listing Every Transaction Before Deadline

-2022 MLB trade tracker: Listing every transaction before deadline originally appeared on NBC Sports Chicago
+2022 MLB trade tracker: Listing every transaction before deadline originally appeared on NBC Sports Washington

 The 2022 MLB trade deadline is almost here.